THERAPY SERVICESTRAINING SCHOOL

 What I wish men knew about therapy

 That yes, it can be uncomfortable, but it won’t kill you, and sometimes it’s fun.
 As men we spend most of our lives working out how the outside world works.
 Very little time is given to our inside life.
-Yet even when, on the outside, life looks good and we have all the toys, there can be that feeling that something that is missing.
+Yet even when, on the outside, life looks good and we have all the toys, there can be that feeling that something is missing.
 Therapy is an opportunity to address that.

 For anyone considering doing the Diploma in Integrative Counselling